-We feel ready to conquer the world.
-Literally.
+We’re fearless and ready to conquer the world.

-Nearing the age of 25, most of us start a new career or maybe a couple of years into it.
+By the time we cross the age of 25, most of us start a career or have been a couple of years into it.

-We have a regular paycheck, form a social circle and start settling in.
+We have a regular paycheck, collect material possessions, form a social circle and start settling in.

 And then the inevitable happens: we get comfortable.

-We become a cog in the wheel, staying in a job we hate while coasting through life with no passion and excitement.
+We become a cog in the wheel, staying in a job we hate and coasting through life with no passion and excitement.

-We may perish at 75 from our beloved planet Earth, but we might as well have died at 25.
+We may live till 75 but might as well have died at 25.

 That’s how I interpret this quote.

-Here are 3 reasons why change is important.
+Here are 3 reasons change is important in our life.